thirtythreeforty/trie/README.md

 improvement is to implement a full PATRICIA trie algorithm; this would substantially increase algorithm complexity.

 `trie` is released under the GNU LGPL.
-See the file COPYING for more details.
+See the files `COPYING` and `COPYING.LESSER` for more details.
 Pull requests and bug reports are welcome!